 - 6.6 Where a decision is made on an agenda item, in order to be able to vote a Committee Member must be present throughout the whole of the Committee's consideration of that item, including the officer introduction and any public speaking. - 6.7 The minutes of the meeting will record the Members and officers present at the meeting and record any disclosures of interest made by Members or officers.
-For each item, the minutes will record the identify of any public speakers and the decisions. - 6.8 Meetings of the Committee are subject to a guillotine of 10:00pm.
-After that time, any item of the agenda that has not started to be considered by the Committee is delegated to the Director of Planning and Strategic Transport to determine along the lines set out in the Committee report, unless the
+For each item, the minutes will record the identify of any public speakers and the decisions. - 6.8 Meetings of the Planning Committee and Planning Sub-Committee shall ordinarily conclude by 10:00pm.
+In the event that there is remaining business at 9.55pm the Chair shall interrupt the meeting and call for a vote of Members present on whether the meeting shall continue for a further 30 minutes.